The Secretary of State Award for Outstanding Volunteerism Abroad (SOSA)

 The annual Secretary of State Award for Outstanding Volunteerism Abroad (SOSA) recognizes the outstanding volunteer activities of U.S. Government employees, spouses, family members over the age of 18, EFM domestic partners, and members of household who are living and working overseas.
 Previous nominees can be reconsidered if an updated summary statement is included.

-The winners of the Secretary of State Award for Outstanding Volunteerism Abroad (SOSA) are selected by a panel of representatives from AAFSW, FLO and the Executive Director or representative from each State Department geographic bureau.
+The winners of the Secretary of State Award for Outstanding Volunteerism Abroad (SOSA) are selected by a panel of representatives from AAFSW, GCLO and the Executive Director or representative from each State Department geographic bureau.
 Full profiles of these volunteers are published annually in AAFSW’s Global Link newsletter and on this website.

 For more information about this award email email@example.com.